oliverlee/phobos/README.md

 - 'C/C++ GDB Hardware Debugging' can be found in the 'Mobile and Device Development' category of available software.
 - 'EmbSysRegView' can be found in 'Help->Eclipse Marketplace'.
+- Copy ChibiOS jar files found in eclipse/dropins to the Eclipse dropins directory.
+For OSX, this is located at `/Applications/Eclipse.app/Contents/Eclipse/dropins/`